Home

 "You're doing What!
 You'll be back - you'll get home-sick!"

-BUT WE WERE UNDETERRED!
+BUT WE WERE UNDAUNTED!

-We had arrived with three suitcases, a baby AND a strong desire to succeed!
+We had arrived with three suitcases and a baby

 As we arrived on an overcast winter day and I stepped out of Toronto Airport, I had a profound sense of having come home.

-Canadian Mountie Boy, were we scared, but we were excited to have made such a change - we had left behind our families and our friends, quit our jobs and sold our house and car, but the world was our oyster and we settled in Brantford , Ontario, where we lived for our first year in this country.
+Boy, were we scared, but we were excited to have made such a change - we had left behind our families and our friends, quit our jobs and sold our house and car, but the world was our oyster and we settled in Brantford , Ontario, where we lived for our first year in this country.

 We overcame the initial language barrier - don’t laugh - you thought that coming from England to Canada there wouldn’t be a language barrier, but think again, I spoke with a strong Lancashire accent and HERE they spoke Canadian and no one had written a dictionary to help me!